epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/video_script.md

 ## 2) Observational studies \[30sec\]

-This study is what we call an observational study.
-Due to the lack of random assignment to treatment groups in this type of study, omitted variable bias can affect treatment effect estimates.
+This study is what we call an observational study, because there is no random assignment to treatment groups.
+So omitted variable bias can affect treatment effect estimates.
 Using standardized mean differences we showed that the control and treatment data sets were not balanced in terms of pre-treatment variables.

 -> Slide :